sheriax/drawink/packages/mermaid-to-drawink/README.md

       },
     }
   );
-  // Render elements and files on Excalidraw
+  // Render elements and files on Drawink
 } catch (e) {
   // Parse error, displaying error message to users
 }